 4 | $4,000–$20,000 |

 Not all types of electric fences cost the same.
-An invisible electric fence is more affordable than an above-ground electric fence.
+An invisible electric fence is more affordable than an aboveground electric fence.
 The cost of electric fences also depends on how they are powered.
 Here are the costs associated with the various types of electric fences.

-An invisible electric fence keeps pets or livestock inside a set boundary by sending a mild shock through a collar when they cross the buried wire.
+An invisible electric fence keeps livestock inside a set boundary by sending a mild shock through a collar when they cross the buried wire.
 It won’t keep wildlife out, so use it only for containment.

-Invisible Fence Length (Linear Ft.) | Average Cost Range |
+Invisible Fence Length (Linear Feet) | Average Cost Range |

 ---|---|